 Her first exhibit in New York City, BroadwayWorld.com, opened on October 23rd, 2015 at The Sheen Center in NoHo Manhattan.
 The show, Broken Legs, was about theatre superstitions and featured paintings created from discarded theatrical scenery.
 With a myriad of methods she gives new life to tattered curtains, bruised platforms, dented flats and antique drawers transforming them into works of art.
 Featured on RoseBrand’s blog, she talks about her process.
 She now creates immersive art installations with various professionals in the Tampa Bay area, most recently at Studio@620 with projectAlchemy as they presented a contemporary dance piece called bloom and residue.

-Rebekah formerly maintained her own small wholesale company in Tampa, Florida from 2010 - 2015.
-Her company, Eugenia Woods, created hand painted artworks on handmade bags and pouches.
-She was also a founding starter for a professional networking group called The Tampa Bay Makers’ Guild that held monthly meetings with speakers and socials.
+Rebekah formerly maintained a wholesale company in Tampa, Florida from 2010 - 2015.
+Her company, Eugenia Woods, created hand painted artworks on handmade bags and worked exclusively with retailers around the nation to create one of a kind pieces.
+She is currently working with SCENERY BAGS as a collaborator on their hand painted handbags created from retired Broadway Backdrops.
+Rebekah is also featured as the cover artist for the book “The Dream Belongs To The Dreamer” by Velva Lee Heraty, MSW.
 Rebekah was also a contributing columnist for many years for The Old Northeast Journal with a focus on the downtown arts scene in St. Petersburg, FL.
-Today she focuses solely on stage productions, gallery shows, commissions and select mural work.
-She is currently working on her next solo exhibit next year at Studio620 in St. Petersburg, FL.
+Today she focuses solely on stage productions, gallery shows, collaborations and commissions.